Ä¢¹½ÊÓÆµ

 Warren is a very small town located in the state of Massachusetts.
 With a population of 5,000 people and just one neighborhood, Warren is the 255th largest community in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Warren is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Warren is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Warren is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Warren who work in sales jobs (17.73%), teaching (10.99%), and management occupations (8.25%).

 As is often the case in a small town, Warren doesn't have a public transportation system that people use for their commute.